Next Dates available for booking:

 - Dealing with sensitive and difficult cases

-- Developing your community interpreting skills and career further
+- Developing your public service interpreting skills and career further

 TEST, CERTIFICATION AND OUTCOMES

 Test: Participants who attended all three sessions will receive a link to a written test (which should take under an hour to complete).
-The test will have to be completed within 72 hours.
-The pass rate of the test is 75%.
 There is no additional fee for the test.

 Programme outcomes for you: upon completion of the programme, you will learn and understand:

-- the main principles of community interpreting, relevant practices and the code of ethics
+- the main principles of public service / community interpreting, relevant practices and the code of ethics

 - how to prepare for an interpreting assignment and how to complete it successfully